 When the District implemented GASB Statement No. 84, Fiduciary Activities for the fiscal year ended June 30, 2021, the Pre-Need Special Revenue Fund was no longer presented.
 All of the existing cash, deposit and fund balance accounts were combined with the General Fund balances at June 30, 2021.
-Beginning with the FY 2022-23 operating budget, the Pre-Need Investment Income and Investment Administrative Expenses were included within the General Fund's budget.
+Beginning with this budget, the Pre-Need Investment Income and Investment Administrative Expenses will be included within the General Fund's budget.